-Additionally, if a case is for one reason or another unique in a way that could lead to the identification of an individual then it should also not be uploaded.
-This means that a case which has been, for example, featured in the media is usually inappropriate.
+Additionally, if a case is for one reason or another is unique in a way that could lead to the identification of an individual then it should also not be uploaded.
+This means that a case that has been, for example, featured in the media is usually inappropriate.

 The vast majority of radiology departments now have PACS and with that, the ability to export images to disc.
 It is unlikely that taking a photograph of a screen will provide a case that is helpful for the illustration of a sign or disease process.

-Since our aim is to create the best radiology resource of the internet, we need good quality images.
+Since our aim is to create the best radiology resource on the internet, we need good-quality images.
 Moreover, if the case includes cross-sectional imaging or DSA, the images should be uploaded as a stack.
 Ideally, these should be between 20-70 images per stack and excessive images (e.g. over 100) are generally discouraged; they take far too long to load and thus make your case difficult to access by most folk with lower speed connections.

 You consider using one of our third-party uploaders.
 These make uploading cases a breeze.

 - resolution: no specific figure is set.
 The minimum is the native resolution of the modality (e.g. 512x512px for CT, 128 to 1024px for MRI (depending on sequence / scan parameters), >1024px for plain films, etc).

 - contrast/brightness: the abnormality should be visible easily and the image displayed with optimum windowing and levels (remember that these are not DICOM and therefore should be optimized at the time of capture).